alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-If no errors are returned, then we know the `AuthSession` was cached successfully.
+If save completes error-free, then we know the `AuthSession` was cached successfully. `AuthManager` moves on to Step 3.

 <h4>Step 3: Set or update the AuthSession stored on the AuthManager</h4>